MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/e-invoicing-coverage.md

 ## Introduction

 Electronic invoicing, or e-invoicing, is the process of sending and receiving invoices in a digital format.
-E-invoicing is rapidly becoming an important part of business processes and an essential part of compliance with the global and country-cpesific regulatory requirements for both, buyers and suppliers.
+E-invoicing is rapidly becoming an important part of business processes and an essential part of compliance with the global and country-specific regulatory requirements for both, buyers and suppliers.

 Besides that, e-invoicing has several advantages over traditional paper-based invoicing, such as:
  - Reducing errors and disputes by eliminating manual data entry and validation